2023 Best Value Allied Health Professions Associate Degree Schools in Indiana

 Best Indiana Schools for Affordable Quality for an Associate in Allied Health Professions

 Our 2023 rankings named Ivy Tech Community College the best value school in Indiana for allied health professions students working on their associate degree.
-Ivy Tech Community College is a fairly large public school located in the city of Indianapolis.
+Ivy Tech Community College is a very large public school located in the large city of Indianapolis.

-Ivy Tech Community College undergraduate students pay an average of $4,637 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Ivy Tech Community College are $4,637 a year.
 The average amount in student loans that allied health majors at Ivy Tech Community College take out while working on their Associate Degree is $17,125.

 Indiana University - South Bend undergraduate students pay an average of $7,827 in in-state tuition and fees each year.

-IU Northwest undergraduate students pay an average of $7,827 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at IU Northwest are $7,827 a year.
 After completing their Associate Degree, allied health graduates from IU Northwest carry an average student debtload of $22,344.

 Read full report on Allied Health Professions at Indiana University - Northwest